Rare 'locked' letter sealed 300 years ago is finally opened virtually

 One popular way was to use a technique called letter locking -- intricately folding a flat sheet of paper to become its own envelope.
 This security strategy presented a challenge when 577 locked letters delivered to The Hague in the Netherlands between 1689 and 1706 were found in a trunk of undelivered mail.

-The letters had never reached their final recipients, and conservationists didn't want to open and damage them.
+The letters had never reached their final recipients, and conservators didn't want to open and damage them.
 Instead, a team has found a way to read one of the letters without breaking its seal or unfolding it in any way.
 Using a highly sensitive X-ray scanner and computer algorithms, researchers virtually unfolded the unopened letter.

 "This algorithm takes us right into the heart of a locked letter," the research team said in a statement.